grafana-toolbox/grafana-import/CONTRIBUTING.md

 Now you can make your changes locally.

-4. When you're done making changes, check that your changes pass style and unit tests, including testing other Python versions with grafana-import-tool
+4. When you're done making changes, check that your changes pass style and unit tests, including testing other Python versions with grafana-import

     $ grafana-import